Quick Search:

 Backup to Google Photos

 Organize your photos better: search what photos you need via the "Search" feature in Google Photos.
-Or, you can create albums by types and add description to each photo to help you find them quickly.
+Or, you can create albums by type and add descriptions to each photo to help you find them quickly.

 Edit your photos: Google Photos offers a range of editing tools to improve your photos.
 You can crop, rotate, adjust brightness, contrast, and even apply color filters to your photos.

-Google Lens: this tool is available on Google Photos Apps on Android and iOS device.
+Google Lens: this tool is available on Google Photos Apps on Android and iOS devices.
 It can help identify objects in your photos, scan text, and more.

 MultCloud Logo